rmholmes/rmholmes.github.io/_pages/publications.md

 ### Articles submitted for publication

-* Archer M., Schaeffer A., Keating S., Roughan M., *Holmes R.*, Siegelman L.: Observations of submesoscale instability and frontal subduction within the mesoscale eddy field of the Tasman Sea.
+* Archer M., Schaeffer A., Keating S., Roughan M., *Holmes R. M.*, Siegelman L.: Observations of submesoscale instability and frontal subduction within the mesoscale eddy field of the Tasman Sea.
 Submitted to the **Journal of Physical Oceanography**

+* Huguenin, M., *Holmes, R. M.* and England, M.: Diabatic Contributions to Warm Water Volume Variability Over ENSO Events.
+Submitted to the **Journal of Climate**

 ## Theses